Seirdy/seirdy.one/content/posts/website-best-practices.md

 If you can't rely on lazy loading, your pages should work well without it.
 If pages work well without lazy loading, is it worth enabling?

 The scope of this article is textual content supplemented by images.
 In that context, I don't think lazy loading is worthwhile because it often frustrates users on slow connections.
-I think I can speak for some of these users: mobile data near my home has a number of "dead zones" with abysmal download speeds, and my home's Wi-Fi repeater setup used to result in packet loss rates above 60%&nbsp;(!!).
+I think I can speak for some of these users: mobile data near my home has a number of "dead zones" with abysmal download speeds, and my home's Wi-Fi repeater setup used to result in packet loss rates surpassing 60%&nbsp;(!!).

 Users on poor connections have better things to do than idly wait for pages to load.
 They might open multiple links in background tabs to wait for them all to load at once, and/or switch to another task and come back when loading finishes.
 They might also open links while on a good connection before switching to a poor connection.
 For example, I often open several links on Wi-Fi before going out for a walk in a mobile-data dead-zone.
 A Reddit user reading an earlier version of this article described a [similar experience riding the train](https://i.reddit.com/r/web_design/comments/k0dmpj/an_opinionated_list_of_best_practices_for_textual/gdmxy4u/).

 Unfortunately, pages with lazy loading don't finish loading off-screen images in the background.
-To load this content ahead of time, users need to switch to the loading page and slowly scroll to the bottom to ensure that all the important content appears on-screen and starts loading.
+To load this content ahead of time, users need to switch to the loading page and slowly scroll to the end to ensure that all the important content appears on-screen and starts loading.
 Website owners shouldn't expect users to have to jump through these ridiculous hoops.

 ### Against speculative pre-loading

-A common objection to my case against lazy-loading is that users may be more likely to click a link than scroll to the bottom, so pages should prioritize pre-loading the link.
+A common objection to my case against lazy-loading is that users may be more likely to click a link than scroll to the end, so pages should prioritize pre-loading the link.
 Pre-loading a page's essential resources is fine.
 Speculatively pre-loading content on separate pages isn't.

 Many users with poor connections also have capped data, and would prefer that pages don't decide to predictively load many pages ahead-of-time for them.
 The overlap between these two groups grows especially pronounced as data cap overages trigger throttling; this is enough to trigger [a seasonal pattern in Japan](https://web.archive.org/web/20220402004738/https://nitter.pussthecat.org/yoavweiss/status/1195036487538003968).